 Zinus has a wide selection of mattresses that are really great values: customers can get the best current deal on Zinus mattresses simply by clicking the link below.

-Best For Back/Stomach Sleepers
+Best Mattress For Back Sleepers And Stomach Sleepers

 Back and stomach sleepers usually need more support than pressure relief because their weight is more evenly distributed; because of this, they typically want a mattress that is on the firmer side.
 Back sleepers and stomach sleepers don’t want their hips to sink too far into the mattress because this can cause back pain!
 They want a mattress that allows their body to sink in a little bit but is still supportive enough to hold them up.